If you have bricks left over from a construction project, these 15 ideas are sure to inspire you with ways to use them in your landscape.

 Now it’s your turn to create designs that speak to you.
 With 15 ideas for inspiration, you’re ready to put those leftover builder’s bricks to good use!

-If you’ve been inspired to get creative with items that have been hanging around in the backyard or garage, you may also enjoy our article, “Build a Greenhouse Out of Free Pallet Racking.”
+If you’ve been inspired to get creative with items that have been hanging around in the backyard or garage, you may also enjoy these articles:

 Photos by Allison Sidhu © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photo via Moss Acres.
 Uncredited photos: Shutterstock.